-The white-lipped peccary, whose scientific name is Tayassu pecari, is listed as a vulnerable species by the International Union for Conservation of Nature, a main authority for the conservation status of wildlife.
+The white-lipped peccary, whose scientific name is Tayassu pecari, is listed as a vulnerable species by the International Union for Conservation of Nature (IUCN), the world's main authority for the conservation status of wildlife.
 The animal's range extends from southern Mexico to northern Argentina.
 It faces threats in the wild, including deforestation and hunting.

 Follow Megan Gannon on and Follow us, & .
 Original article on LiveScience.